Garden Valley, Idaho

 Garden Valley is an unincorporated census-designated place in Boise County, Idaho, United States.
-As of the 2010 census, its population was 394.
+As of the 2020 census, its population was 377, a decrease of the 394 count on the 2010 census.
 The mountain setting and recreation opportunities attract visitors from the Boise area.
 Life there during the pioneer days was quite harsh and economic opportunity was based on logging, mining, and ranching.
 In later years there was work as hunting guides.

 History

+During the mid-1800s, the area became a hub for miners and homesteaders.
 Garden Valley's population was 25 in 1909, and was 10 in 1960.

 Geography

 Garden Valley has an area of 7.632 mi2; 7.397 mi2 of this is land, and 0.235 mi2 is water.

+Climate

+According to the Köppen climate classification system, Garden Valley has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
+The hottest temperature recorded in Garden Valley was 110 F on July 28, 1934, and August 3–4, 1961, while the coldest temperature recorded was -32 F on January 21, 1937.